 For example, going to bed an hour or two earlier (or later, depending on direction of travel).

 Try to coincide your schedule with the times of your destination, at least 4 days in advanced.
 This includes bed time, wake up time, meals, and daily medicine.

 This will help the time change to be less of a shock to your body.
 Essentially, you are preparing your body for whats to come in the future!

+Another tip for how to adjust in new time zones is to drink more water!
 You’ve heard this before- and we should all drink more water than we typically do anyway!
 Anytime you fly, you should try to eliminate coffee and alcohol, and drink lots of water.
 While you may want a cocktail before your vacation, this may only worsen the symptoms of jet lag.
 If you must, try to stick to only one drink, and be sure to drink plenty of water afterwards.

 Being in an airplane makes you more dehydrated than on land.
 In fact, it is dryer than the Sahara desert, so try to hold off on the celebrations until you arrive!

 Get yourself a collapsible water bottle, and fill it up at the airport water fountain to save you from overspending on water bottles from the gift shops.
 This is a great budget travel tip to save you hundreds, so don’t forget to bring yours!
 Just make sure it is empty before going through airport security.

 Try to sleep!

 You aren’t going to get the best nights sleep of your life, but some cat naps will help carry you over until your next nights rest.
 However, with the right products, you should be able to get some solid sleep in!